Experience Joy of Missing out (JOMO) in a hyper-connected and noisy world

 FOMO is not making us obsessive about social media by frequently checking our mobiles but even otherwise, many tend to spend hours watching television because they don’t want to miss any news.
 Some of us even attend all kinds of parties and social gatherings as we don’t like to miss our friends and acquittances.

 You also may have experienced that on many occasions we regret attending those events due to their futility and wastage of time.
 We later think that we could have avoided those events.
 Here again, due to the fear of missing out on something important, we unnecessarily spend time.
 Though we could have utilized that time for something more productive or interesting or enjoyable activity.

 While we are excessively spending time on social media or other unproductive activities, we are missing the enjoyable moments of our life.
 The joy of missing out (JOMO) is a healthier version of the harmful FOMO effect.
 This word has been coined recently and added to the dictionary.
 Let’s take a simple example.
 Suppose a person is spending 4 hours on an average on social media.
 Even if that person is productively using social media for say 2 hrs.
 Then for the remaining time, he is missing certain activities which could have given him/her more enjoyable and happy moments.

 Set Time Limits To Have Joy Of Missing Out (JOMO)

 There are plenty of interesting hobbies and passions one can enjoy rather than ‘wasting time on social media or watching TV excessively.
 We need to take ‘tech-free breaks in order to use that time for pursuing passions.

-One can participate in activities like reading, writing, walking, cooking, gardening, painting, photography, playing indoor and outdoor games, visiting gyms and sports complexes.
+One can participate in activities like playing guitar, reading, writing, walking, cooking, gardening, painting, photography, playing indoor and outdoor games, visiting gyms and sports complexes.
 We must take out time for our family members and friends for nurturing meaningful and true relationships.

 Our happiness and satisfaction level are directly related to the time we spend on social relationships.
 We need to prioritize our time in a such way so as to ensure ‘tech-free time’ to the extent possible.